 Kasárna Karlín, Prague

 “Kasárna” means “barracks”, and it really was a former house for soldiers.
 Nowadays Kasárna Karlín has become a dynamic cultural center with a cafe, a bar, a cinema, a theater, a gallery and a place for music events.
 In the summer they have an open-air cinema that is a popular chill out zone for hanging out with friends.

 This is one of the smaller, but also one of the cozier outdoor cinemas you can enjoy this year.
 G8 Sofia screens mainly European, Asian and art-house films.
 They have a nice glass roof café, which is a comfortable place to work most of the time.
-This summer it is being used as an open-air cinema for small groups.
+During the summer it is used as an open-air cinema for small groups.
 Come enjoy the cozy atmosphere – and a complimentary drink!

-Cine Alsos, Thessaloniki
+Cine Alsos, Sykies

-Cine Alsos is the definition of “off-the-beaten-track”, hidden in a vast tree-filled park on the upper side of the city.
+Located in Sykies, a neighboring region of Thessaloniki, Cine Alsos is the definition of “off-the-beaten-track”, hidden in a vast tree-filled park on the upper side of the city.
 Even on the hottest summer days, you will feel the breeze and the calm that only mountainous scenery can provide.
 They screen great movies, varying between well-known and new movies, plus animated films for kids, and independent and European film-making.